 Even on a latex mattress, you should always use a removable mattress cover

-Another option is to simply purchase a latex mattress, as they are naturally resistant to dust mites.
-If you select this route you may wish to include a latex pillow too.
-Not only can this relieve the unpleasant symptoms of dust mite allergies, but your body will be thankful for the top-of-the-line comfort and luxury that a latex mattress delivers.
+Not only can latex bedding help to mitigate the unpleasant symptoms of dust mite allergies, your body will also will be thankful for the top-of-the-line comfort and luxury that a latex mattress delivers.